 Countries Which Require ETIAS

-From late 2022, ETIAS will become mandatory for travelers entering any of the 26 countries which make up the Schengen Area.
+Originally scheduled to become operational in late 2022, the date was postponed to late 2023, ETIAS will become mandatory for travelers entering any of the 26 countries which make up the Schengen Area.

 Some of the most popular European cities amongst American students are